Lissy93/dashy/docs/developing.md

 ├── package.json        # Project meta-data, dependencies and paths to scripts ├── src/                # Project front-end source code ├── server.js           # A Node.js server to serve up the /dist directory
-├── vue.config.js       # Vue.js configuration
+├── services/           # All server-side endpoints and utilities ├── vue.config.js       # Vue.js configuration
 ├── Dockerfile          # The blueprint for building the Docker container ├── docker-compose.yml  # A Docker run command